gmarson/MetaProgramming-Swift/README.md

 # MetaProgramming-Swift-Example
-Using sourcery to generate code Codable and equatable codes
+Using sourcery to generate Encodable, Equatable and Custom init codes